 Website: Hotel Eden, Rome.
 Opening: April 2017.
 Rendering © Dorchester Collection

 66Public Hotel, New York, US

 The Public website is rather enigmatic, describing the project as “a new hotel by Ian Schrager”, but there is much to say about this new property on the Lower East Side in NYC.
 The 28-story multi-use tower was designed by Pulitzer Prize-winning architects, Herzog & de Meuron (of the Olympic Birds Nest Stadium in Beijing fame) and the 370-room hotel will accompany luxury apartments (all sold out already) on the glass-walled upper floors.
 The architects used floor-to-ceiling windows featuring mullionless glass, permitting unobstructed, stunning views of New York City.
-The hotel will feature multiple entertainments and dining venues, including two outdoor garden spaces, restaurants, lobby bar, a banquet hall, even a food market and theatre space.
+The hotel will feature multiple entertainments and dining venues, including two outdoor garden spaces, restaurants, a lobby bar, a banquet hall, even a food market, and theatre space.